-We are and may in the future become party to regulatory proceedings, litigation, mediation, and/or arbitration from time to time in the ordinary course of business, which could adversely affect our business, financial condition and operations.
+We are and may in the future become party to regulatory proceedings, litigation, mediation, and/or arbitration from time to time in the ordinary course of business, which could adversely affect the Company's business, financial condition and operations.
 Monitoring and defending against legal actions, with or without merit, can be time-consuming, divert management's attention and resources and can cause us to incur significant expenses.
-In addition, legal fees and costs incurred in connection with such activities may be significant and we could, in the future, be subject to judgments or enter into settlements of claims for significant monetary damages.
-While we have insurance that may cover the costs and awards of certain types of litigation, the amount of insurance may not be sufficient to cover any costs or awards.
-Substantial litigation costs or an adverse result in any litigation may adversely impact our business, financial condition, or operations.
+In addition, legal fees and costs incurred in connection with such activities may be significant and Ivanhoe could, in the future, be subject to judgments or enter into settlements of claims for significant monetary damages.
+While the Company has insurance that may cover the costs and awards of certain types of litigation, the amount of insurance may not be sufficient to cover any costs or awards.
+Substantial litigation costs or an adverse result in any litigation may adversely impact the Company's business, financial condition, or operations.
 Litigation, and any decision resulting therefrom, may also create a negative perception of the Company.

-Development of our Projects may require substantial relocation of existing communities.
+Development of our Projects may require relocation of existing communities.

-A number of urban, peri-urban and rural communities inhabit portions of land required for surface infrastructure for our Projects.
-As we seek to develop or expand our Projects, we may be required to negotiate settlement plans with such communities to facilitate potentially significant relocations.
+A number of urban, peri-urban and rural communities inhabit portions of land required for surface infrastructure for the Company's Projects.
+As Ivanhoe seeks to develop or expand the Company's Projects, it may be required to negotiate settlement plans with such communities to facilitate relocations.
 If undertaken, ultimately there is no guarantee that these negotiations will be successful or that it will be possible to conclude on terms, or within the timeframes acceptable to the Company, and this may disrupt prospecting or mining operations or may result in extended delays while statutory negotiation processes or judicial remedies are followed to adjudicate compensation.
-Although the Company has a good track record for conducting relocations, there is no guarantee that the relocation of a community or communities would be successful or completed in a timely fashion without disruption to our business.
-Any such delays could have a material adverse effect on the Company's ability to develop and operate our Projects, which could have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.
-Furthermore, as the local communities in Africa seek to be included in the benefits of a project, even if they are not strictly affected, the Company may need to negotiate compensation and/or include more of the community than is otherwise required to obtain their support for the development of our Projects.
+Although the Company has a good track record for conducting resettlements, there is no guarantee that the resettlement of a community or communities would be successful or completed in a timely fashion without disruption to the Company's business.
+Any such delays could have a material adverse effect on the Company's ability to develop and operate the Company's Projects, which could have a material adverse effect on Ivanhoe's business, financial condition, results of operations or prospects.
+Furthermore, as the local communities in Africa seek to be included in the benefits of a project, even if they are not strictly affected, the Company may need to negotiate compensation and/or include more of the community than is otherwise required to obtain their support for the development of the Company's Projects.